Aetna vs. Anthem (2026 Comparison)

 Aetna vs. Anthem: ACA Health Insurance

-As of January 1, 2026, Aetna no longer offers ACA marketplace plans, leaving Anthem as the only choice between the two for ACA health insurance coverage.
+As of January 1, 2026, Aetna no longer offers ACA marketplace plans.
+Anthem is now the only option between the two for ACA health insurance coverage.
 Anthem operates in 13 states and offers HMO, EPO, POS and PPO plans, with an average Quality Rating System score of 83.3.

 Availability